Teralix42/Teralix42.github.io/_pages/teralabs.md

 ---
 layout: splash
 title: "Teralabs"
-excerpt: "A place where you can find code that'll crash your computer, or occasionnaly(very rarely) work."
+excerpt: "A place where you can find code that occasionnaly(never actually) works."
 permalink: /teralabs/
 classes: wide
 header: